adrian154/blog/blogposts/tls.md

         <div class="conversation-center"><i>Both sides calculate the shared secret.</i></div>
     </div>
     <div>
         <div></div><div class="server-says">Here is my certificate.
 It is signed by R3, which is signed by ISRG Root X1 (which is hopefully in your trusted certificates list).
-In addition, here is a digital signature of the public key I sent earlier for key exchange, which you can verify using the public key contained within my certificate.</div>
+In addition, here is a digital signature of all the messages I've sent so far, which you can verify using the public key contained within my certificate.</div>
     </div>
     <div>
-        <div class="client-says">Your certificate appears valid, and so does the signature of the DH public key.
+        <div class="client-says">Your certificate appears valid, and so does the signature.
 I am now convinced of your identity and will start sending encrypted data.</div><div></div>
     </div>
 </div>

 ## Integrity

 Even if you have authenticated with a server and established a secure channel, there still remains a problem: an attacker who controls the network between you and your destination can still modify the ciphertext messages being exchanged.
+The attacker doesn't need to be able to decipher the messages; for example, simply resending the same ciphertext could result in a request being repeated if the proper protections aren't in place.
+This is known as a [replay attack](https://en.wikipedia.org/wiki/Replay_attack).

-Even if they are doing so blindly, it still presents a vulnerability.
-Ideally, we would also want some strong cryptographic guarantee that the message wasn't tampered with in transit.
+A system vulnerable to such an attack would be unacceptable for many applications.
+Ideally, we also want some strong cryptographic guarantee that the message wasn't tampered with in transit.
 TLS accomplishes this using [authenticated encryption](https://en.wikipedia.org/wiki/Authenticated_encryption).

 In TLS 1.3, integrity is handled by only using ciphers which include **authenticated encryption with associated data (AEAD)**.
-AEAD ensures that no one can read the plaintext without the key, of course, but it also allows recipients to reject messages which have been modified *without* leaking any information about the plaintext (which was the source of several vulnerabilities in TLS 1.2).
-The "associated data" part means that the integrity of unencrypted data (such as the record header fields) can be ensured as well.
-This is accomplished with the help of [message authentication codes](https://en.wikipedia.org/wiki/Message_authentication_code).
-We will explore AEAD in depth later when we actually observe how messages are decrypted.
+When encrypting data using an AEAD cipher, an authentication tag is produced in addition to the ciphertext.
+The auth tag allows clients to verify that the plaintext matches what was originally encrypted.
+In addition, the auth tag can also guarantee the validity of some associated data not included within the ciphertext.
+All of this is done without leaking any information about the encrypted data itself.

 With all of that being said, let's actually examine a recorded TLS session and see how all of these cryptographic concepts are implemented.